Conserving Vermont’s Amphibians with Jim Andrews

 We set the stubby salamander in the humus nearby, clean and seal the pitfall traps, and turn to the wetland.
 The day before, Jim and Ira had laid several minnow traps in the wetland.
 Today, Jim checks the first trap while we all watch and learn, then we head out in our study groups to survey the rest.
 Hauling ours in by its thin green cord, I meet a gleaming heap of eastern newts and year-old green frog tadpoles.
 We draw the salamanders out one-by-one, note their sex on the data sheet, and drop them into the water.
 (If you’re wondering how to sex a newt, you’ll just have to sign up for Jim’s next workshop.)

 And so the day unfolds—a seamless blend of science, awe, curiosity, humor, and deep appreciation of the remarkable assemblage of beings we live among.
-Jim’s passionate about protecting reptiles and amphibians, and it’s obvious, when you spend a day in the woods looking for them, that amphibians need big, downed woody debris and big undisturbed buffers around wetlands and vernal pools.
+Jim’s passionate about protecting reptiles and amphibians When you spend a day with him in the woods looking for them, it becomes clear that amphibians need big, downed woody debris and stable, protected vegetation around wetlands and vernal pools.

 As we stroll back to our cars in the late afternoon, we meet up with Ian Worley, whose land we’re walking through.
 A beloved professor of botany and environmental studies at the University of Vermont, Ian helped create UVM’s Environmental Program in 1972 and served as its director from 1994 to 2008.
 Jim introduces him with highlights of his many accomplishments, but Ian focuses on his current passion—being a keen observer of his home place.
 If you drove past this land, he says, it wouldn’t strike you as anything special.
 And yet, he’s seen (if I remember correctly) 162 species of birds here.
 I think his take-home message could be distilled to this simple encouragement: Pay attention to the remarkable beauty and diversity and wonder of your own backyard, your own home place.
 It’s all right there.